jdaake/midlandCodeAcademy/07-31-18/FinalProject/README-login.md

+# Final Project
-# Login Page
+## Login Page
 A page with one purpose; allow the user to enter in an email address and a password.
-If the data is invalid, let the user know what information was incorrect so they can try again.
+If the data is invalid, let the user know the information was incorrect so they can try again.

-# Basic Technical Goals
 * HTML
   * Use a Bootstrap `card` element that is centered on the page to display all of your form elements.
   * Include a fun logo right above your login form